fsi-hack4autism/therapy-session-copilot/presentation.md

  - Playground didn't load videos after 25+ min (video tested: 20230613_155442.mp4)
  - Vision Studio continuously added duplicate timestamps to all videos tested
  - Playground reports extended/continous actions (e.g holding head for 5 seconds) as repeated actions (e.g The person touches their head at the following timestamps: 00:00:31, 00:00:33, and 00:00:35)
+ - Playground responds with an accurate summary of the emotional and physical actions captured in the input.
+This would be essential for post-session summarizations